With each passing year, the online education market grows and grows as more students sign up for online courses all around the world.

 Accessing your lessons is easy from any device, even on your smartphone so you can fit in a lesson or two while on your morning commute, making online learning even more accessible to more people.

 The length of courses ranges depending on the topic and how advanced it is.
 For example, a beginner’s course may only contain 30 minutes worth of material, while one for experts can take hours to fully complete.

 Ultimately, how long it takes for you to complete your course comes down to your preferred pace.

 Coursera is different as some of its courses are certified or accredited, meaning that you need to pass exams or tests to access later lessons or to complete your course.

-Ultimately, Coursera’s courses all differ in content and structure so this isn’t the case with all of their courses.
+Ultimately, Coursera’s courses like data science and all differ in content and structure so this isn’t the case with all of their courses.
 It just means you need to be extra careful when finding the right course.

-Coursera and Puralsight offer very different payment models which makes it difficult to judge when it comes to affordability.
+Coursera and Pluralsight offer very different payment models which makes it difficult to judge when it comes to affordability.

 This means you can keep learning course after course, jumping from one subject to another, learning every skill you need to work on larger projects rather than just in one profession.

 For example, if you are thinking of developing your website, you can learn about programming, user interface, SEO, email marketing, business culture, mental health, working as an entrepreneur, and web design – multiple courses all for one single payment that you can access all year.